Archive for September, 2008

 No love lost

 Olivia LOVES Dagny.
 Can’t get enough of her.
 Dagny will tolerate Ava, but she is just not on board when it comes to this new (and very mobile) baby.
-Liv doesn’t seem to mind, and shares her affections with abandon.
-It’s a good lesson in cause and effect.

 So painful